-The police department is actively committed to providing services to the community and engages in many community policing initiatives resulting in transparency and accountability to its citizens.
-The police department hosts an annual citizen police academy allowing interested citizens to engage in all aspects of police work.
-The citizen police academy provides an avenue for the officers to interact with its citizens in a positive role.
-Additionally, Wilton Officers actively work with young and senior residents in various capacities.
+The Police Department is actively committed to providing services to the community and engages in many community policing initiatives resulting in transparency and accountability to its citizens.
+The Police Department hosts an annual Citizen Police Academy ("CPA") allowing interested citizens to engage in all aspects of police work.
+The CPA provides an avenue for the officers to interact with its citizens in a positive role.
+Additionally, police officers actively work with young and senior residents in various capacities.
 They provide positive relationships through programs such as AAA Driver training for the elderly, Coffee with a Cop meetings, Stroll with Patrol incentives, Read Aloud programs, Stuff a Cruiser and many others.
-Note: Some community incentives were postponed due to the COVID Pandemic but will continue once it is safe to do so.

-In 2020 the police department took on various incentives to assist the public through the COVID-19 Pandemic.
+In 2020 the Police Department took on various incentives to assist the public through the COVID-19 Pandemic.
 Some of those incentives were designed to create remote connections such as story time with children, working hand in hand with Town social services, assisting Town schools to safely transition back to "in-person" learning, 2020 and 2021 school graduations as well as many drive-by birthdays celebrations.
-The department worked closely with the Emergency Operations Center and the Town Health Department to address the issues associated with the COVID-19 Pandemic response.
+The department worked closely with the Wilton Emergency Operations Center ("EOC") and the Town Health Department to address the issues associated with the COVID-19 Pandemic response and continues to do so as we move toward pre-Pandemic routines.

 Fire Department: The Wilton Fire Department is an all hazards response agency.
-The staffing comprises 26 full-time firefighters, Chief of Department, Deputy Chief, Fire Marshal, Deputy Fire Marshal, an apparatus maintenance supervisor and a full-time administrative secretary.
+The staffing comprises of 30 employees: 24 full-time Firefighter/EMTs, Fire Chief, Deputy Fire Chief, Fire Marshal, Deputy Fire Marshal, an Apparatus Supervisor and a full-time Administrative Assistant.
 A "community first" organization that prizes compassion, professionalism, and their ability to get the job done.
 The fire response fleet consists of three engines, one engine/tanker, one ladder truck and six support vehicles operating from two fire stations.
-All firefighters are certified through attendance at the Connecticut Fire Academy.
-All operational shift career firefighters and officers are State Certified Emergency Medical Technicians.
+All operational shift career firefighters and officers are State Certified Firefighters and Emergency Medical Technicians.
 In addition to providing fire suppression, the department provides life support services, hazardous materials response, water and ice rescue, heavy rescue, fire code inspection, fire investigation, and fire and life safety prevention educational services.
 The department actively participates in fire emergency mutual aid agreements with its six neighboring communities' departments, automatic mutual aid response agreements with five neighboring communities as well as the Connecticut Statewide Fire Emergency Response Plan.
 The department is a charter member of the Fairfield County Hazardous Material Response Team and has eight members trained to the Hazardous Materials "Technician" level.
 All other firefighters are trained to the "Operations Level" in accordance with OSHA 1910.120(q).
-The Insurance Services Office (ISO) gives Wilton a primary fire insurance rating of nine on a scale of one to ten in the northern 2/3 of the town where there are no water mains or fire hydrants.
-Throughout this area there are cisterns and in this section of town, the fire department transports 4250 gallons of water on mobile apparatus to the scene, in order to start fire operations while mutual aid is en route.
+The Insurance Services Office ("ISO") gives the insurance rating of 4X in the northern portion of the town where there are no water mains or fire hydrants.
+Throughout this area there are cisterns and the fire department transports 4,250 gallons of water on a mobile apparatus to the scene, in order to start fire operations while mutual aid is en route.
 In the downtown area where there are water mains and fire hydrants, the ISO rating is 4.

-Ambulance and Paramedic Services: Emergency medical care and transportation in the Town are provided by the not for profit 501(c)(3) corporation, Wilton Volunteer Ambulance Corps, Inc. (WVAC), from facilities owned by the Town.
+Ambulance and Paramedic Services: Emergency medical care and transportation in the Town are provided by the not for profit 501(c)(3) corporation, Wilton Volunteer Ambulance Corps, Inc. ("WVAC"), from facilities owned by the Town.
 Emergency services are provided by WVAC personnel or paid staff from Norwalk Hospital (Emergency Medical Technicians, Emergency Medical Responders, and drivers) who are on duty 24/7, 365 days a year.
-WVAC owns two fully equipped ambulances and responded to 1,493 calls in 2021.
+WVAC owns two fully equipped ambulances and responded to 1,689 calls in 2022.